- Animal and Food Science

 The department chair schedules interviews and selects the best-qualified individual who will contribute to the professional environment in the department.
 Department chairs may include other faculty members in the process.
 At the interview, the department chair should clearly explain that the job is not yet being offered and should take care not to imply that the only hurdle is the ecclesiastical endorsement; doing so places a significant and inappropriate pressure on the applicant's bishop.

-Human Resources completes reference checks and obtain the ecclesiastical clearance.
+Human Resources completes reference checks and obtains the ecclesiastical clearance.
 They also assist in determining a beginning salary.

 Students are eligible for on-campus employment during both on-track and off-track semesters; however, during on-track semesters they must be registered for at least 6 credits.
 Federal government regulations require proof of identity and eligibility to work in the United States.

-As a general rule, retired BYU-Idaho faculty members are not rehired.
-However, on exceptional bases, the University may hire recently retired faculty members to help fill voids caused by mission calls to current faculty members, Fellowships, long-term illnesses, and unexpected turnover.
+As a general rule, retired faculty members are not eligible for rehire.
+On an emergency basis, the University may hire a retired faculty member to fill a vacancy caused by unanticipated events (mission calls, illness, unexpected departures, etc.).

-Department chairs may request the assistance of Human Resources in recruiting Church Service missionaries to meet specific needs.
+Department chairs should request the assistance of Human Resources in recruiting Church Service missionaries to meet specific needs.
 Church Service missionaries usually work 8-32 hours per week for 6-24 months.

 Exceptions may be made where extenuating circumstances or special professional preparation is required for a position.
-Requests for exceptions must be put into writing, submitted to Human Resources, and approved by the President's Council.
+Requests for exceptions are made in writing and submitted for approval to the academic vice president in advance of finalist selection

 Department chairs may apply for departmental memberships in professional organizations with the approval of their college deans.
 Budget permitting, department chairs may also pay up to $300 per year per faculty member for memberships in professional organizations.